devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 The use of indices (row headers) facilitates efficient data access and manipulation, enabling users to perform operations such as filtering, selection, and aggregation seamlessly.
 This capability is essential for effective data analysis and processing in various applications.

-## 11) Discuss data retrieval methods in Pandas to select specific rows, columns, or individual data points based on various conditions, index values, or labels.
+## <mark> 11) Discuss data retrieval methods in Pandas to select specific rows, columns, or individual data points based on various conditions, index values, or labels. </mark>

 Pandas provides a variety of methods for data retrieval, allowing users to select specific rows, columns, or individual data points based on various conditions, index values, or labels.
 Below is an overview of these data retrieval methods, along with examples to illustrate their usage.